 Businesses and individuals should stay informed and up to date with any further guidance released by the Victorian government.
-If you are concerned about your obligations during COVID-19, please contact us on 1300 205 506 for a consultation or alternatively visit our COVID-19 updates and resources page for more information.
+If you are concerned about your obligations during COVID-19, please contact a member of our Litigation team on 1300 205 506 for a consultation or alternatively visit our COVID-19 updates and resources page for more information.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.